tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/databend.md

    CREATE USER 'tapdata' IDENTIFIED BY 'Tap@123456';
    ```

-2. Grant the newly created account all privileges on a specified database, so that Tapdata Cloud can automatically create the target tables for synchronization.
+2. Grant the newly created account all privileges on a specified database, so that TapData Cloud can automatically create the target tables for synchronization.
 You can also set more granular permissions based on business needs.
 For more, see [GRANT Syntax](https://databend.rs/doc/sql-commands/ddl/user/grant-privileges).

    ```sql
    -- Replace database_name and username as per the instructions below